Ukraine's National Bank revises 2026 GDP forecast down by 0.4% due to Russian strikes on energy infrastructure

 He added that the difficult situation in the energy sector will continue to constrain business activity for the foreseeable future.

-Meanwhile, the NBU expects gradual improvements in the energy sector, continued infrastructure recovery and higher private investment to help accelerate economic growth to around 3-4% in 2027-2028.
+However, the NBU expects that gradual improvements in the energy sector, continued infrastructure recovery and increased private investment will help boost economic growth to around 3-4% in 2027-2028.

 Background:

-- The National Bank has cut its key policy rate from 15.5% to 15% per annum, the first reduction in a year and a half.
+• The National Bank has cut its key rate from 15.5% to 15% per annum, the first reduction in a year and a half.

 Support Ukrainska Pravda on Patreon!